Selected Experience

 He received a prestigious award from the Link Foundation for his work furthering the field of flight simulation and virtual interface design.

-Dr. Rosenberg is a member of ACM, IEEE, and the Human Factors Society and has taught Human Factors and User Interface Design at the University of Washington.
+Dr. Rosenberg is a member of ACM, IEEE, and the Human Factors and Ergonomics Society, and has taught Human Factors and User Interface Design at the University of Washington.